caddyserver/website/src/docs/markdown/v2-upgrade.md

 There is no `php` preset needed in v2, since the `php_fastcgi` directive assumes PHP by default.
 A line such as `php_fastcgi 127.0.0.1:9000 php` will cause the reverse proxy to think that there is a second backend called `php`, leading to connection errors.

+The subdirectives are different in v2 -- you probably will not need any for PHP.

 ### gzip